baggepinnen/ControlSystemIdentification.jl/docs/src/examples/hair_dryer.md

 bodeplot!(model_arx, w, lab="ARX", plotphase=false)
 plot!(tfest(d))
 ```
-THe two parametric models are quite similar and agree well with the nonparametric estimate.
+The two parametric models are quite similar and agree well with the nonparametric estimate.
 We also see that the nonparametric estimate becomes rather noisy above 10 rad/s, something we could predict based on the coherence function.